 He also was very intrigued by Mama Hoolie giving birth to 3 tiny babies.
 He would lay by the door and watch from afar.
 His arch nemesis was mama Spitfire, as she stole my lap and would not share.”

 We put it to a vote on social media, and the majority of people commenting said Jack Russell Terrier.
 Well, Lincoln has 0 % Jack Russell in him!
 Not one person guessed his dominant breed, and only a handful of people guessed his second breed.
+If Lincoln’s life depended on this like those in areas with Breed Specific Legislation, a dog like Lincoln could lose their life because of a guessing game.

 Using the Embark DNA test, meet LINCOLN: